 Reasons for Poor Cooking Performance

-This issue is often a result of improper pans or cooking racks, wrong rack position, incorrect cycle selection, high altitude, half voltage due to a tripped breaker, and/or comparing a new appliance with an old appliance which may have been out of calibration itself.
-It is the exception that a part has failed, leading to an oven malfunction.
+This issue is most often a result of improper pans or cooking racks, wrong rack position, incorrect cycle selection, high altitude, half voltage due to a tripped breaker, and/or comparing a new appliance with an old appliance which may have been out of calibration itself.
+It is the exception that a part has failed, causing an oven temperature malfunction.

-This may be the single most important thing to consider improving baking results.
-It’s much better to allow the walls, ceiling, and racks inside the oven to absorb the heat so the temperature doesn’t drop as much when the door is opened.
+This may be the single most important thing to consider to improve baking results.
+It’s much better to allow the walls, ceiling, and racks inside the oven to absorb the heat so the temperature drop is far less significant when the door is opened.

 How Ovens Control Heat